-Introduction
+1. Introduction

-Given the FAO's definition of food security, specifying a single indicator or a reasonable set of indicators which can be used to establish whether an individual enjoys food security or not is a complex task.
-Suggested measures fall into four general categories: caloric deprivation indicators; monetary poverty indicators; dietary diversity indicators, and; subjective indicators (Headey and Ecker 2013).
-Carletto, Zezza, and Banerjee (2013) compiled the following list of the most common indicators of food security: measures of undernourishment, food consumption scores, household food security access scales, coping strategy indices, food adequacy factors and non-food factors. paper, we link food security, particularly nutritional security at the level of the household, with household farm production.
+According to FAO, “Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life” (FAO, 1996).Given this definition of food security, the definition of a single indicator a or a reasonable set of indicators for security is a complex task.
+Indicators suggested in the literature can be categorised into four categories: caloric deprivation indicators; monetary poverty indicators; dietary diversity indicators, and; subjective indicators (Headey and Ecker 2013).
+Carletto, Zezza, and Banerjee (2013a) compiled the following list of the most common indicators of food security: measures of undernourishment, food consumption scores, household food security access scales, coping strategy indices, food adequacy factors and non-food factors.

 The overlap between food security and nutritional security is large, our emphasis in on the whether a household consumes the types of food items that will ensure an adequate intake of nutrients.
+ADD WHETHER OR NOT THESE TWO LINK; BETTER RELATE PRODUCTION AND FOODCONSUMPTION/NUTRITION VALUE AND DISCUSS THIS LINK IN THE LITERATURE REVIEW; ANY REFERENCES; WHY UGANDA THE MOTIVATION AND RESEARCH QUESTION SHOULD FOLLOW FROM THIS DISCUSSION

+Results from (Kumar 1994) showed that the promotion of hybrid seed use by maize growing smallholders in Eastern Province of Zambia has increased their productivity of maize, increased their reliance on maize products in their food consumption, and declined their dietary diversity.
+This latter result was surprising, because it contradicted with the historical development in the region where maize growing smallholders maintained to grow local maize varieties due to local preferences for those varieties.
+In a recent study (Smale, Moursi, and Birol 2015) reinvestigated the impact of hybrid seeds on dietary diversity and they concluded that women in maize growing households have more diverse diets.
+There is some evidence that diversity of food production at the farm level positively affects diversity of the diet.
+In particular, recent work by Jones et al. (2014a) showed that there is a positive relationship between farm production and the health of household members.

-We examine the effects of the diversity of farm production for households in Uganda on their dietary diversity, a measure that has previously been linked to a household’s nutrient adequacy, and caloric intake (Hoddinot and Yohanes , 2020).
+For Uganda, there has not been an investigation on the link between the use of hybrid seeds, crop production diversity (or productivity) and dietary diversity.
+This paper links food security, particularly nutritional security at the level of the household, with household farm production.
+We examine the effects of the diversity of farm production for households in Uganda on their dietary diversity, a measure that has previously been linked to a household’s nutrient adequacy, and caloric intake (Hoddinott and Yohannes 2002).
 As will be argued further below, establishing a direct link between a measure of household’s nutrient level and its constituents is difficult and we are apply a second-best technique.
-Ideally we would have conducted our analysis at the level of the individuals however such diary level data is not available in the data set (e.g., Arimond, M et al., 2010).
+Ideally we would have conducted our analysis at the level of the individuals however such diary level data is not available in the data set (Arimond and Ruel 2004).
 The principle advantages of the data we analyse over individual, diary level data are its breadth and length.